openssl/technical-policies/policies/coding-style.md

 derived types.
 To this end, use just one data declaration per line (no commas for multiple data declarations).
 This leaves you room for a small comment on each item, explaining its use.

+Make sure that comments do not contain spelling errors.

 ## Chapter 9: Macros and Enums